skuid/skuid-labs/experiments/snippets/kanbanBoards/README.md

 # Kanban Boards.

-a very popular type of interface for managing lots of objects through a series of phases is the Kanban board.
-Perhaps made most popular by Trello.
-The column arrangement seems very intuitive.
-And everyone loves to drag and drop - moving items through the process!
+Kanban boards are a very popular type of interface for managing lots of objects through a series of phases.
+Perhaps made most popular by Trello, the column arrangement is very intuitive for moving items through a process.
+And everyone loves to drag and drop!

 While Skuid does not offer a Kanban board out of the box - with a little customization and javascript - one can be developed.